CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/_index.md

 ```
 auto swp1
 iface swp1
-    address 192.0.2.1/30
+    address 10.0.0.1/30
-    address 192.0.2.2/30
+    address 10.0.0.2/30
     address 2001:DB8::1/126
 ```

 {{%notice warning%}}

-A runtime configuration is non-persistent, which means the configurationyou create here does not persist after you reboot the switch.
+A runtime configuration is non-persistent; the configuration you create does not persist after you reboot the switch.
 {{%/notice%}}

 To make non-persistent changes to interfaces at runtime, use `ip addr add`:

 ```
-cumulus@switch:~$ sudo ip addr add 192.0.2.1/30 dev swp1
+cumulus@switch:~$ sudo ip addr add 10.0.0.1/30 dev swp1
 cumulus@switch:~$ sudo ip addr add 2001:DB8::1/126 dev swp1
 ```

 To remove an addresses from an interface, use `ip addr del`:

 ```
-cumulus@switch:~$ sudo ip addr del 192.0.2.1/30 dev swp1
+cumulus@switch:~$ sudo ip addr del 10.0.0.1/30 dev swp1
 cumulus@switch:~$ sudo ip addr del 2001:DB8::1/126 dev swp1
 ```

 For more details on the options available to manage and query interfaces, see `man ip`.

 {{< /tab >}}
 {{< /tabs >}}

 To show the assigned IP address on an interface, run the `ip addr show` command.
 The following example command shows the assigned IP address on swp1.